urnathan/joust/README.md

 ### Input and Output

-Ezio, by default, will read the file to check from `stdin`.
+Ezio, by default, reads the file to check from `stdin`.
 You can use `-i FILE` to provide a file to read.
 If `FILE` is `-`, it signifies `stdin` anyway.